 Chinese medicine is an ancient healing system that is based on observation of nature and of humans as nature.
 It is both complex and intricate, as well as simple and profound.
 I will aim to provide you with just the right dose of information to understand the Womb-Heart, metabolize the information and not get lost in the process.
 My hope is that this information can deepen your felt experience of the womb-heart and inspire your own inner inquiry of the connection.

 Reader’s note: You’ll notice that I capitalize the names of organs, this is to clarify that I’m referring to the Chinese medicine understanding of that organ system, not the biomedical one.
-While, there are many similarities in understanding, there are also differences.
+While there are many similarities in understanding, there are also differences.
 Vital substances like Blood are also capitalized for this reason.

 You may need to read this piece a few times or return to it in a few days.
-You can reach out to me if you have questions.
-I welcome all of it.

 Let’s dive in…